 What are some other ways to find a quality orthodontist in Salem, OR?

 First, look for an orthodontist who is board certified.
-To become board certified requires passing extensive testing, and only about 25% of orthodontists have achieved this status.
+Becoming board certified requires passing extensive testing, and only about 25% of orthodontists have achieved this status.
 Of course, Dr. John is board certified and is proud to have achieved this professional landmark.

 Second, in orthodontics, experience counts.
 Generally, orthodontists consider ten years of experience a meaningful level of achievement.
 Check out the orthodontist’s website to read about his or her education and experience.